ChaitanyaGhodekar/Loch---Hospital-Management-System/README.md

 #DATABASE_URL = "<Connection string to your intended database>" #If not present, defaults to a sqlite file
 ```
 Note:- Uncomment and enter connection string of intended database infornt of DATABASE_URL
-       If DATABASE_URL is not specified, storage default to a local SQLite file in the instance directory
+       If DATABASE_URL is not specified, storage defaults to a local SQLite file in the instance directory
-       Attaching data popualted while testing in the instance directory (data.db) SQLite file for reference
+       Attaching data popualted while testing in the instance directory (data.db) SQLite file for reference.
+       Delete "instance" folder before running application for a freshly created SQLite database.

 Download Link for SQLite DB Browser - Extension for viewing SQLite datas
 ```